How To Fit Skirting Boards | DIY Guide | Video Tutorial

 Before you start

-We always recommend using MDF (all of ours is now moisture resistant HDF) as it's easy to fit, won't warp, doesn't have any knots or imperfections and has a really high finish quality.
-However, if you are going to be using softwood (ours is 5th grade redwood pine) you will need to coat the back of the boards with wood preservative.
+We always recommend using Skirting Boards made from MDF (Medium-Density Fibreboard), all of ours is now moisture resistant HDF.
+It's easy to fit, won't warp, doesn't have any knots or imperfections and has a really high finish quality.
+However, if you are going to be fitting softwood skirting boards (ours is 5th grade Redwood Pine) you'll need to coat the back of the boards with wood preservative.

-Depending on the way your wall is constructed and the previous fixings that were used, different fixings will be better than others for the new installation.
+Depending on the way your wall is constructed and the previous fixings in place, different fixings will be better than others for the new installation.
 If you have masonry walls, you'll be able to use screws or nails with good results.
 If you have stud walls, oval wire nails will yield the best results when fixed directly into the studs for grounds.

 You will be able to reuse the same fixing points if your previous skirting was installed to them.
 Just make sure you mark their position on your new skirting boards and use lost-head nails to fix onto them.